ONOKANA8/SolarPanelsNasa/_posts/2024-05-16-Deployment-Airflow-Data-Pipeline-on-AWS-Cloud.md

 We modify Scripts defined in [Post 1](/_posts/2024-05-08-Weather-data-ETL-using-airflow-and-python-scripts.md).
 Here are them:
 - dag .py : france_data_pipeline_dag.py
-- our functions defined in a module : france_etl_functions.py.
+- our functions defined in a module : france_etl_functions.py

-We stock them  inside a folder named data_france as well as the text file ``centre_geographique-departement_fr.txt``.
+We store them inside a folder named data_france as well as the text file ``centre_geographique-departement_fr.txt``.
 This one contains name of towns of France making up the as well as possible the center of departement they belong.
 This approach could allow us to estimate the mean of features we could interest in from my point of view.
 Here are scripts:

-- france_etl_functions.py:
+- france_etl_functions.py

 ```

-# need because of using it to define pandas dataframe arguments of some functions
+# because of using it to define pandas dataframe arguments of some functions
 import pandas as pd

 # Our etl functions will operate with this three below what I call subfunctions: